-Objectives Activities Intended Outcome 1.
-Create enabling Includes community engagement as Equitable access to health services environments and support process initiation to get buy-in and work and the creation of a healthadvocacy. with communities and local government supporting environment. for improving health policy, legal and governance environments and addressing the social determinants of health.
-2. Strengthen community Enable effective activities, service Respect for each other, various roles networks, linkages with local delivery and advocacy.
-Maximizing and role-players and community rights government, partnerships resources and impacts and coordinated, and health. and coordination of services. collaborative work.
-3. Strengthen Community Appropriate, accessible interventions, Improved effectiveness and Activities and Service evidence informed and based on responsiveness to address social delivery. community assessment of resources determinants of health and support and needs. the creation of a human-rights culture.
-4. Organisational and Training on project and people Well-functioning and well-supported leadership strengthening. management, accountability, strategy community interventions for safety, formulation and documentation. health, social support, education, data collection and other vital services.
+Overall Objectives Activities Intended Outcome 1.
+Create enabling Includes community engagement as Equitable access to health environments and process initiation to get buy-in and work services and the creation of support advocacy. with communities and local government a health-supporting for improving health policy, legal and environment. governance environments and addressing the social determinants of health.
+2. Strengthen Enable effective activities, service Respect for each other, community delivery and advocacy.
+Maximizing various roles and rolenetworks, linkages resources and impacts and coordinated, players and community with local collaborative work. rights and right to access government, health. partnerships and coordination of services.
+3. Strengthen Appropriate, accessible interventions, Improved effectiveness and Community evidence informed and based on responsiveness to address Activities and community assessment of resources social determinants of health Service delivery. and needs. and support the creation of a human-rights culture.

+4. Organisational Training on project and people Well-functioning and welland leadership managem ent, account ability, strategy supported comn nunity strengthening. formulation on and docum entation. interventions.
+Identify ind ividuals for further leadership trai ning.

-SPECIFIC OBJECTIVES (SOs)
+EXAMINING THE SPECIFIC OBJECTIVES (SOs)

 Area of Intention Intervention 1.
-Child Train a cadre of child-protection trainers who develop a community-based Child Safety Forum.
-Protection Train a number of suitable individuals on early childhood development.
+Child Protection Train a cadre of child-protection trainers who develop a community- based Child Safety Forum.
+Train a number of suitable individuals on early childhood development.
 The establishment of daily programmes to increase child safety and support healthy child development.
 Facilitate government linkages.
-2. Peace Building Women and girls are prolific victims of violence, and young people whose sexual orientation 2.
-Peace building differs from the norm are abused.
+2. Peace Building Women and girls are prolific victims of violence, and young people whose sexual orientation differs from the norm are abused.
 Train a cadre of Peace-Builders, who can run life-skills workshops, youth outreach programmes and who are sufficiently skilled to understand the power dynamics in gender-based violence and to educate on sexuality and sexual orientation.
-3. Access to Food Recognising that poverty and hunger under-pins a lot of risk-taking behaviour, we will train a and Nutrition cadre of community-based individuals to identify families in need of support and who will be sufficiently skilled to link families to a range of resources, with the intention of reducing hunger and supporting nutrition intervention.
-4. Health Provide a cadre of suitable community-based individuals with sufficient knowledge to roll-out Educators community-based training on various, common, health problems such as hypertension, HIV, diabetes, for both management and prevention.
+3. Access to Food Recognising that poverty and hunger under-pins a lot of risk-taking and Nutrition behaviour, we will train a cadre of community-based individuals to identify families in need of support and who will be sufficiently skilled to link families to a range of resources, with the intention of reducing hunger and supporting nutrition intervention.
+4. Health Provide a cadre of suitable community-based individuals with sufficient Educators knowledge to roll-out community-based training on various, common, health problems such as hypertension, HIV, diabetes, for both management and prevention and facilitate health access.